-For the purpose of this Rule, an arrangement under which shareholders elect, subject to the election of other shareholders, to vary the proportion in which they are to receive different forms of consideration is not regarded as an alternative offer and may be closed without notice on any closing date; this must be clearly stated in the offer document.
+An arrangement under which shareholders elect, subject to the election of other shareholders, to vary the proportion in which they are to receive different forms of consideration is not regarded as an alternative offer.
+Any such arrangement must remain open so that shareholders may make elections until the date on which the offer becomes or is declared unconditional and may be closed without notice thereafter.
+This must be clearly stated in the offer document.